thin-edge/thin-edge.io/docs/src/operate/c8y/health-monitoring.md

 ## Publish health status

 A health status message can be published for any service on a `status/health` channel.
-The health message should at least contain The health message should contain at least the `status` of the service.
+The health message should at least contain the `status` of the service.

 :::note
 The `status` here can be `up or down` or any other string.
 For example, `unknown`.